Mixing Valium and Alcohol, Dangers, Effects, & Treatment

 Benzodiazepines have a mild cardiovascular effect that can lead to hypotension in some users.
-However, when alcohol is combined, it can lead to a “synergistic effect” on blood pressure, meaning that both Valium and alcohol work together to intensify the effect.
+However, when alcohol is combined, it can lead to a “synergistic effect” on blood pressure, meaning that both Valium alcohol mixtures work together to intensify the effect.
 In some cases, Valium can cause tachycardia or an abnormal heart rate.

 Despite wine having a much lower alcohol content than spirits like tequila, vodka, or whisky, it’s still a depressant that can have devastating effects when combined with Valium.
 If you take Valium and want to come home to a glass of wine, you should speak with your doctor about your options.
 They’ll likely tell you to skip the wine and look for alternatives that don’t contain alcohol.
 Combining Valium and alcohol can lead to respiratory depression or death.